 Adapted from PARENTING WITH A STORY: Real-Life Lessons in Character for Parents and Children to Share by Paul Smith (AMACOM; November 2014; $16.00 Paperback; 978-0-8144-3357-7).

-Do you use stories to help teach and inspire your children?
+Do you use stories to teach lessons and inspire your children?
 Do you think you will give it a try?